Macrometacorp/docs/docs/cep/query-guide/functions/streaming-ml/bayesianregression.md

 A sink stream, `HousePricePredictions`, is defined to store the predicted house prices, prediction confidence, and the original features from the `HousePredictionStream`.

-The `trainHousePriceModel` query processes events from the `HouseDataStream`, updating the Bayesian linear regression model 'housePriceModel' using the input features and the actual house prices.
+The `trainHousePriceModel` query processes events from the `HouseDataStream`, and builds or updates the Bayesian linear regression model 'housePriceModel' using the input features and the actual house prices.

 The `predictHousePrices` query processes events from the `HousePredictionStream`, using the trained 'housePriceModel' to predict house prices based on the input features.
 The predictions, along with their confidences and original features, are inserted into the `HousePricePredictions` sink stream.